Bahrain Driving Guide

 Seatbelt Use

-Wearing seatbelts is compulsory in Bahrain, with fines for non-compliance.
-Children under 10 should sit in the back with appropriate restraints.
+Wearing seatbelts is compulsory in Bahrain, and adhering to Bahrain traffic signs and regulations is essential for road safety.
+Failing to wear a seatbelt can result in fines.
+Additionally, children under 10 should sit in the back with appropriate restraints.

 No Drinking and Driving